arielgee/Sage-Like/.misc/tasks.md

 * use Document.createDocumentFragment() in loops https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/
 * solve the "will not play" issue for audio/video attachments => set the audio/video url to 'data-' attribute and set to .src via an IntersectionObserver
 * revisit all the `data:image/png;base64` images in css files
+* when clearing an element with a while loop, lastElementChild should be easier/faster then firstElementChild. (computer-science 101: remove last element from a link-list) => NO. tested on v92. firstElementChild is faster.
+* method to remove all children of an element using `fragment.append(...m_elm.children)` ? ==> NO. tested and its not faster.
 ---